Coming up with great PR ideas is a tough job.

 Make a list of people or organisations your organisation could make very angry.

-Swedish brand Oatly sells oat milk.
-They aimed at the milk industry (“the Milk Lobby”).
+Take the Swedish brand Oatly, for example.
+They sell oat milk.
+They aimed at the milk industry (“The Milk Lobby”).
 Since Swedes are historically very positive to milk, this stirred up emotions — and enough of these emotions were favourable to Oatly for this to be a powerful PR strategy.

 Everyone loves a good conflict from a safe distance, and someone is always waiting to be triggered.